-In addition to your financial aid award, we offer a wide range of financing options to help families attain their educational goals.
-Payment plans, parent loans and private student loans are available to assist you with your expected contribution.
+In addition to the financial aid package, Salve Regina offers a wide range of financing options to help students and families attain their educational goals.
+Payment plans, parent loans and private student loans are available to assist with the balance due after financial aid.

-PLUS loans are federal loans borrowed by a parent on behalf of a dependent student.
-We participate in the William D. Ford Federal Direct Loan Program for all federal parent PLUS, graduate PLUS and Stafford loans.
-This program offers a simpler, faster, less expensive and more reliable source of funding for students and their families.
+Direct PLUS Loans are federal loans borrowed by a parent on behalf of a dependent student, offering a simpler, faster, less expensive and more reliable source of funding for students and their families.

-The interest rate on the federal PLUS Loan is fixed at 6.41 percent.
-There is a 4.288 percent loan fee deducted by the U.S. Department of Education from the total loan amount upon disbursement.
+The interest rate on Direct PLUS Loans is fixed and the U.S. Department of Education deducts a loan fee from the total loan amount upon disbursement.
 All other terms and conditions to repay the loan remain the same.

-Private loans are issued in the student’s name in conjunction with a credit-worthy cosigner.
-Most have variable interest rates and are usually more costly than federal student and parent loans.
-Repayment may be deferred, but the interest continues to accrue during deferment.
+Private student loans are issued in conjunction with a credit-worthy cosigner.
+The student is the borrower and is responsible for repayment.
+While repayment may be deferred, interest continues to accrue during deferment.
 When considering an alternative loan, carefully research factors such as interest rates, fees, APR, borrower benefits and loan repayment options.

-In many cases, when you ask for information, lenders will run a credit check to offer a pre-approval.
+In many cases, lenders will run a credit check to offer pre-approval.
 Requesting information from several lenders can result in numerous credit inquiries that may adversely affect your credit.
 Applying too early may cause the credit approval to expire, and will also result in additional credit inquiries.

 The private loan application process is initiated by the borrower.
-If selecting from the list below, simply click on the lender and complete their entire application process, including the cosigner addendum, disclosure approval and self-certification.
+If you are selecting from Salve Regina’s list of frequently used private loan vendors, simply click on the lender and complete the application process, including the cosigner addendum, disclosure approval and self-certification.
 Once you have been approved, the lender will send us a certification request and we will certify the request electronically.
-After the application completes the final approval process, the funds will be disbursed to your account.
+After the application clears the final approval process, the funds will be disbursed to the student’s account.